CrunchyData/postgres-operator/docs/content/installation/other/bash.md

     pgo version
 ```

 That URL address needs to be reachable from your local *pgo* client host.
 Your Kubernetes administrator will likely need to create a network route, ingress, or LoadBalancer service to expose the Operator REST API to applications outside of the Kubernetes cluster.
-Your Kubernetes administrator might also allow you to run the Kubernetes port-forward command, contact your adminstrator for details.
+Your Kubernetes administrator might also allow you to run the Kubernetes port-forward command, contact your administrator for details.

 Next, the *pgo* client needs to reference the keys used to secure the Operator REST API: